manolodd/openlrae/README.md

 ```
 if you want openlrae and all its dependencies in a bundle.

-You can also run the latter to do some things: to know wich things are supported in the library, to run a console based analysis, etc.
+You can also run the latter to do some things: to know which things are supported in the library, to run a console based analysis, etc.
 ```console
 java -jar openlrae-{YourVersion}-with-dependencies.jar
 ```